arbrick/AM2302/README.md

 Connect the AM2302 hardware (see the [Documentation](#Documentation) section for more info), add the AM2302 library to your project and reference this example:

 NOTE: This is an example and will not compile.
-See the "[usage](./examples/usage)" folder for a more in depth example.
+See the [examples](examples) folder for a more in depth example.

 ```cpp
 AM2302 sensor(DATA_PIN);